Pipedream with Dylan Pierce

 00:37:37 - Anthony Campolo

 Well, yeah.
-Is it running and because if it's running in Node, if it tries to run like a browser API, it's like a DOM thing.
-It's trying to run.
+Is it running in Node?
+Because if it tries to run a browser API, it's like a DOM thing it's trying to run.

 00:37:47 - Scott Steinlage